 The SOMA OFC buffer contains sodium phosphate, salts, detergents and preservatives.
 It has a number of key properties to make it an effective tool for user-friendly oral fluid collection in the field.
 Not only does it contain extraction agents to draw the target analytes from the swab into the buffer, it also contains preservatives to prevent growth of microorganisms.
-Once the swab is in the buffer it is stable at 37°C for many weeks for IgA, but if not testing in real-time. it is recommended that continued storage (weeks) be in a refrigerator or (months) in a freezer, as the amylase signal can drop after a couple of days at room temperature.
+Once the swab is in the buffer it is stable at 37°C for three weeks.
+It is recommended that continued storage (weeks) be in a refrigerator or (months) in a freezer, where IgA samples in the SOMA buffer are stable for at least 18 months.